LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/visitor-behavior.md

   - sections.html

 ---
-For each engagement in your campaign, you can determine if a particular visitor action, or behavior will cause the messaging or chat button to display.
-For messaging, it is a best practice is to have the buttons displayed at all times.
-However, you can decide who sees your engagement by creating behavioral targeting rules.
+For each engagement in your campaign, you can determine if a particular visitor action, or behavior will cause the messaging or chat button to display by creating behavioral targeting rules.

 The default option, **All behaviors**, means that the button is displayed at all times and displays immediately when the page is loaded.